 L&I claim managers make important decisions about your claim, in the form of letters or orders.
+They often get it wrong.
 You can disagree with those decisions and ask or require them to make a better decision.
 If you ignore an L&I decision or wait too long, it will become final and binding and you will be stuck with it.

 A protest is a written disagreement with an L&I order or letter.